cloudmesh-community/fa18-523-56/paper/paper.md

 *For Window*

-*Double-click* to run `run-nifi.bat` file from NiFi `bin` subfolder within the installed folder.
+*Double-click* to run `run-nifi.bat` file from NiFi `bin` subfolder within the installed folder [@fa18-523-56-nifi-installation-page].

 *For Linux/Mac OS X Users*

-Use Terminal to run `bin/nifi.sh` .
-Application will run and will be shutdown when the command is terminated.
+Use Terminal to run `bin/nifi.sh`.
+Application will run and will be shutdown when the command is terminated [@fa18-523-56-nifi-installation-page].

 *NiFi as a Service in Linux and Max OS X*

 To install NiFi as a Service, run the command `bin/nifi.sh install
 <service_name>`.
 Without specifying specific `<service_name>`, nifi
-service name will be defaulted to *nifi*.
+service name will be defaulted to *nifi* [@fa18-523-56-nifi-installation-page].

 To start NiFi service after installation, run sudo `service
 <service_name> start` .
 To stop, run `sudo service <service_name>
-stop`
+stop` [@fa18-523-56-nifi-installation-page].

 Once NiFi has been started, the GUI can be accessed using web browser via <http://localhost:8080/nifi> .
 The port and host name can be